Scheme updates Checklist for 2019

 If you have any questions about these updates please contact firstname.lastname@example.org

-The changes below should be read in conjunction with the new version of the Site Monitors Checklist which can be accessed here, new checklists for both Company and Supplier Registration will be available shortly; the updates to these will be very similar to those noted below.
+The changes below should be read in conjunction with the new version of the Site Monitors Checklist which can be accessed here, new checklists for both Company and Supplier Registration are now available and can be accessed here.

 - Question 1.1 checklist prompt ‘First impressions’ has changed to ‘initial impressions’ as this is something different to the Scheme’s campaign of the same name.